DFRobot/BLE_firmware_V1.9/README.md

 Update: 2016/1/11 <br>

 V1.9.6 <br>
-1. Exchange TX and RX indicator LED, it is same to Arduino UNO now.
+1. Exchange TX and RX indicator LED, it is same to Arduino UNO now. <br>
 2. This Firmware is an official update version based on V1.9.3.
 Please check the difference with V1.94.
-ANd let us which one do you like.
+ANd let us which one do you like. <br>

 V1.9.4 <br>
 Note: this is a BLE firmware fork version.
 It adds some feastures which doesn't exist before.
-Let us know which one do you like.
+Let us know which one do you like. <br>
 1 Support uppercase and lowercase input command <br>
 2 Support help mode: Try the command "AT+HELP=?", it will be a surprise <br>
 3 Power indicator: RX led will flash, when it first get power <br>